d-morrison/IntroStatActivities/_book/04-L03-EDA-quantitative-wrap-up.md

 ### IPEDS

-Download and open the provided `R` script file for week 4 lab to answer the following questions.
+Download and open the provided `R` script file for week 4 lab to answer the following questions.  **Remember that bolded questions will be answered on Gradescope for your group.**

 These data are on a subset of institutions that met the following selection criteria: